mrbaseman/CKEditor/README.md

 #### Answer:

-For customizing, copy the files of wb_config to _yourinstallation/templates/_yourdefaulttemplate folder, your changes are only for _yourdefaulttemplate or copy the wb_config to the folder _yourinstallation/templates folder and all changes in config files are for all templates
+For customizing, copy the files of wb_config to _yourinstallation/templates/_yourdefaulttemplate folder, your changes are only for _yourdefaulttemplate.
+Or copy the wb_config to the folder _yourinstallation/templates folder and all changes in config files are for all templates.

 ### Question: